-Cecilia Ferrara is an Italian freelance journalist, TV author, and producer.
-She covers politics, social issues, and news in Rome, working as a producer for Al Jazeera and other foreign TV channels such as France 2, TF1, and PBS.
+Cecilia Ferrara is an Italian freelance journalist, television writer and producer.
+She covers politics, social issues and news in Rome and works as a producer for Al Jazeera and other foreign broadcasters such as France 2, TF1 and PBS.

-She has worked as an author for La7 and Sky Arte, contributing to the founding of Irpi (Investigative Reporting Project Italy) and is currently with Ansa.
+She has worked as a writer for La7 and Sky Arte, helped found Irpi (Investigative Reporting Project Italy) and is currently working for Ansa.

-Since 2018, she has been a part of Lost in Europe, a collective of 28 reporters from 14 European countries, and is also involved with Sveja, the press review of Rome.
+Since 2018, she has been part of Lost in Europe, a collective of 28 reporters from 14 European countries.
+She's also involved with Sveja, the Rome press review.

 Cecilia Ferrara graduated in Contemporary European History from the University of Florence.
-In 2000, she began her journalism career at the community radio Novaradio, the radio station of the Arci in Florence.
-She later specialized in the Balkans, covering politics, society, and organized crime.
-Between 2007 and 2010, she lived in Sarajevo and Belgrade, writing for various Italian and international publications, including Venerdì (La Repubblica), Osservatorio Balcani e Caucaso, Left-Avvenimenti, Europa, Avvenire, Transitions Online, Le Jeudì, Narcomafie, Carta, Peacereporter, and Rinascita.
+She began her journalistic career in 2000 at Novaradio, the community radio station of the Arci in Florence.
+She later specialised in the Balkans, covering politics, society and organised crime.
+Between 2007 and 2010 she lived in Sarajevo and Belgrade and wrote for various Italian and international publications, including Venerdì (La Repubblica), Osservatorio Balcani e Caucaso, Left-Avvenimenti, Europa, Avvenire, Transitions Online, Le Jeudì, Narcomafie, Carta, Peacereporter and Rinascita.

-She is the co-author of Narconomics (Lantana, 2011), a book that discusses international trafficking of cocaine and heroin.
+She is co-author of Narconomics (Lantana, 2011), a book on the international cocaine and heroin trade.

 Cecilia Ferrara